BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher_roadmap.md

 See [Profiles and Presets](/src/pdmpublishersolidworks_profiles.html) for setup instructions.
 ---
-#### Shareable Settings / Profile Sharing by PIN Code
+#### Profile Sharing by PIN Code
+✅ Implemented in 2026.08.10

 **Applies to: SOLIDWORKS add-in**

-Planned support for sharing PDMPublisher settings or profiles using a PIN code.

-This feature is intended to make it easier for teams to distribute approved configurations without manually copying files or recreating settings.

-Planned areas of focus include:
+Added short-lived profile sharing through `pdmpublisher.com`.

+The released feature includes:

+- Sharing selected Options, Annotations, and Conditions sections
-- Generating a shareable PIN code for a profile
+- Generating a six-digit PIN that remains available for 30 days
-- Importing shared settings using the PIN code
-- Allowing administrators to distribute standard configurations
-- Helping users quickly reproduce approved export settings
-- Reducing configuration mistakes between users or machines

-Target: End of Q3 2026
+- Loading a shared profile by PIN and selecting which included sections to apply
+- Saving the downloaded profile locally and handling duplicate profile names

+See [Share Profiles Using a PIN](/src/pdmpublishersolidworks_profile_sharing.html) for instructions and security guidance.
 ---
 ### 2026 Q4
 **Applies to: PDM Task**